zhk1127/Practical-Application-Assignment-5.1/README.md

 Here are the key features identifed for these drivers who are more likely to accept the bar coupons.
 1. Go to bar very often every month
-2. Doesn't have a Kid in the car
+2. Doesn't have a kid in the car

 Here are the key features identifed for these drivers who are more likely to accept the decent restaurants ($20–$50) coupons.